axoflow/axosyslog/CONTRIBUTING.md

 ### Branch

-You need to fork syslog-ng in github, and create a working branch from master in your fork.
+You need to fork AxoSyslog on GitHub, and create a working branch from main in your fork.

-After writing the code, just before opening the pull request, make sure your working branch is rebased against master.
+After writing the code, just before opening the pull request, make sure your working branch is rebased against main.

 ### PR description
 In the description, please explain (if applicable):